hyzok-su/softbody-rod-2d/README.md

 The three columns, from left to right, show simulations without damping, with standard damping, and with orthogonal damping.

+As a result, standard (isotropic) damping often leads to overly fast convergence or motion distortions that are less physically accurate.
+In contrast, orthogonal damping improves numerical stability and produces convergence behavior that more closely aligns with real physical dynamics.

 ## Joint

 This project also extends inter-segment connectivity through a unified joint formulation, where connections between rod segments are parameterized as rigid, hinge, or partially constrained joints.
 The formulation introduces a hidden line element connected to all incident rods within the same bending-constraint framework.
 This lightweight approach avoids explicitly modeling angular motion while still producing stable and visually plausible deformation results.